Jawz84/Blog/PowerShell Contributing.md

 They are all very helpful and friendly people.
 It can take a few weeks for the whole review/finetuning process to complete.

-Once all the CI checks turn green, and your reviewers are satisfied, your PR will be merged and your test is added to the codebase, and will be run every time anyone uses the CI system inside the repo :-)
+Once all the CI checks turn green, and your reviewers are satisfied, your PR will be merged and your code is added to the codebase :-)

+## Closing remarks

+I hope this blog will help you find your way contributing to PowerShell.
+It's a great language, an even greater community.
+This offers all kinds of chances to learn new things, and meet new like minded people!
+Please feel free to reach out to me if you have questions.
+You can [ping me on Twitter](https://www.twitter.com/Jawz_84), or drop me a message on Slack.

+A special thank you goes to Joel (Sallow) Francis for reviewing!